nighthawkcoders/pages_java/review.md

         this.action = action;
     }
 ```

-2. Menu with Try / Catch / Run
+* Menu using Try / Catch for success and errors.
+Also, when all goes well it activates run from Runnable.

 ```java
 // Menu construction